mvuorre/quarto-preprint/README.md

 quarto use template mvuorre/quarto-preprint
 ```

-## Configuration
+## Configuration and use

 The output of Quarto documents is configured through YAML front-matter metadata.
 Read more at Quarto's [guide](https://quarto.org/docs/authoring/front-matter.html) to writing scholarly documents, Quarto's Typst format [documentation](https://quarto.org/docs/output-formats/typst.html), and the [Typst documentation](https://typst.app/docs) pages.

 `preprint-typst` aims to include all standard Quarto front matter options for scholarly writing.
 Please report missing features on [GitHub](https://github.com/mvuorre/quarto-preprint/issues).
 In addition to standard Quarto front-matter, `quarto-preprint` supports additional fields and Typst variables, such as author notes and paragraph formatting ([leading, spacing, first-line-indent](https://typst.app/docs/reference/model/par/#parameters)).

-# Help

-## Contributing

-Send your bug reports and pull requests to <https://github.com/mvuorre/quarto-preprint>.
-If you're reporting a bug, please include a reproducible example / full details of what you're trying to do, how, and what goes wrong.

-## Tips

 ### Word count

-Include `wordcount: '{{< words-body >}}'` in the document YAML to add a word count just below the abstract and keywords.
-This functionality is provided by Andrew Heiss's wordcount extension: <https://github.com/andrewheiss/quarto-wordcount>
+Include `wordcount: true` in the document YAML to add an approximate word count just below the abstract and keywords.

 ### Full-width floats in two-column mode